anthony-walker/euler1D/README.md

               update this file appropriately in the file __main__ to change the directory and other properties.
 eulerExact.py - this is the analytical solution of Euler's equations applied
-                to the sodshock tube problem. - Currently not properly functioning
-sodshock.py - this is the analytical solution of the sodshock tube problem  with
-              constant states - Not validated
+                to the sodshock tube problem. - Validated with shocktubecalc sodshock.py - this is the analytical solution of the sodshock tube problem  with constant states - Currently not functioning
 ### shocktubecalc module
 is a module from PyPi.
 This is a validated analytical solution to the
 sodshock tube problem.
 Used to compare to the numerical solution.